-Affidavits require that the client swear or affirm the validity of the document.
+Notarial services help make the statements in affidavits, powers of attorney, and other documents more "official" and promotes their acceptance.
 A notary's certification on a document assures whoever examines it that it is what it appears to be.

 One of the most common notarial acts is certifying a signature, for example, on an affidavit or power of attorney.
 A notary may provide this service only when the signer is physically present.
 The personal appearance requirement explains why the notary's seal is so widely accepted.
 The notary can certify that the signature is genuine, because the person actually signs in the presence of the notary and provides positive proof of identity.